- Report Lost/Stolen Money

 Report Scams to the Website or Company

-Regardless of the type of scam—whether over the phone by an Apple impersonator or online by a fake Craigslist seller—report it to the company or site immediately.
+Regardless of the type of scam—whether over the phone by an Apple impersonator or online via a fake website—report it to the company being impersonated immediately.
 You can usually report scams online, via email, or even by flagging a fraudulent post or user profile.

 You may not be able to get your money or items back, but some sites may offer protection against fraudulent activity and offer refunds.